tiborsimon/MATLAB-Library-System/README.md

 __MATLAB Library System__ has got a simple folder structure.

 ```
-mylib                           | top level folder of your library
+my_library                | top level folder of your library
 │   install.m             | add your library to the MATLAB path
-│  unistall.m                   | remove your library to the MATLAB path
+│   librarydata.txt       | edit your library name and version here
+│   LICENSE               | add your license here optionally
 │   README.md             | you can edit this readme file optionally
-│  LICENSE                      | add your license here optionally
+│   uninstall.m           | remove your library to the MATLAB path
 │                         |
-├─.core_system                  | core functionality folder
-│     core_checkenvironment.m   | core helper script should not be modified
-│     core_getlibrarydata.m     | core helper script should not be modified
-│     librarydata               | edit your library name and version here
-│                               |
-└─library                       | all your code goes here
+└───library               | all your code goes here
-      mylib_dummytest.m         | dummy deletable function for installation testing
+        dummy_lib_test.m  | dummy deletable function for installation testing
 ```

 ## Changing the library's name and version

-If you want to modify your library's name and version, you can edit the `mylib/.core_system/librarydata` file according to your needs.
+If you want to modify your library's name and version, you can edit the `my_library//librarydata.txt` file according to your needs.
 The first row contains the library name and the second row contains the library version.

-The default `librarydata` file looks like this:
+The default `librarydata.txt` file looks like this:

 ```
 My Library